fsantanna-no/ce0-old/doc/manual.md

 x.$True                 -- error: `x` is a `Node`
 ```

-An error occurs during execution if the discriminated subcase does not match
+If the discriminated subcase does not match the actual value, the attempted
-the actual value.
+access raises a runtime error.

-### Predicate
+### Predicates

 A predicate checks if the value of a [user type](TODO) is of its given subcase.
-It suffixes the value with a dot `.`, a subcase identifier, and a question mark
+A predicate expression suffixes the value to test with a dot `.`, a subcase
-`?`:
+identifier, and a question mark `?`:

 ```
 type Member {
     Student:   ()
     Professor: ()
 }
-x = Professor
+var x: Member = Professor
-b = x.Professor?    -- yields True
+var b: Bool = x.Professor?    -- yields True
 ```

-## Pointer up-reference and down-reference
+## Pointer uprefs & dnrefs

-A pointer holds the address of a variable with a value.
+A pointer holds a reference to a variable with a value.
-An *upref* acquires the address of a variable with the prefix backslash `\`.
+An *upref* (up reference) acquires a reference of a variable with the prefix
+backslash `\`.
-A *dnref* recovers the value given an address with the sufix backslash `\`:
+A *dnref* (down reference) recovers the value given a reference with the sufix
+backslash `\`:

 ```
 var x: Int = 10
-var y: \Int = \x    -- acquires the address of `x` output std y\       -- recovers the value of `x`
+var y: \Int = \x    -- acquires a reference to `x` output std y\       -- recovers the value of `x`
 ```